hoothin/UserScripts/Pagetual/README.md

 refreshByClick
 --
 If the site reload content without changing url when click a submit button.
-Set this with the selector of the target button, pagetual will refresh when click it.
+Set this with the selector of the target button, pagetual will reset when click it.
 ```JSON
 "refreshByClick": "#sreach"
 ```